Skip to main content

 • WP §17.5: operational summary plus the monitoring cadence above; this CIP §12 is the normative spec.

-• WP §13 parameter block: the five Tier-0 parameters above appear in WP §13 as a one-line reference to this section.
+• WP §13 parameter block: the Tier-0 rent parameters above (the six-field RentConfig) appear in WP §13 as a one-line reference to this section.

 Appendix A: StateValue Variants